MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ## Topological Sort

 Now to the intended goalpost - topological sort.
 It helps to understand why we need it in the first place.
-Neural networks are directed acyclic graphs that take a set of input tensor(s), and through multiple parameterized transformations, return a set of output tensor(s).
+Neural networks are directed acyclic graphs that take a set of input tensor(s), and through multiple operations, return a set of output tensor(s), on which we compute `loss`, a proxy for how well the network is behaving.

+The training objective of neural networks is to minimize this `loss` by moving along a direction (a.k.a derivative) and [back]propagating this feedback from the `loss` node to the inputs.
+Each node in a neural network 'knows' how to compute its own derivative only when a gradient signal from the nodes succeeding it is available.

+But in a graph with (easily) hundreds of nodes and edges, the autograd engine cannot do a big bang calculation of everything.
+It must know the exact order of reverse traversal - both for correctness and efficiency of compute.

-We will emulate a different toy problem; by generating sparsely-connected perceptrons.
-We control sparsity using a parameter.
-Note that if sparsity is too high (say above `0.5`), you may end up with graphs unconnected with inputs or outputs.
-It won't impact our computation though.
-You can experiment with different values to understand how `toposort` identifies viable orderings.
+We will emulate a neural network by generating a web of nodes that are randomly connected to each other between layers.
+We control this randomness (ten-dollar word is _sparsity_) using a parameter.
+Note that if sparsity is too high (say above `0.5`), you may end up with unconnected layers.
+It won't impact our intent though.
+I even recommend you experiment with different values to understand how `toposort` identifies viable orderings.

 Bear with me on this boilerplate code to visualize our graph, before we implement `toposort(...)`.